jyotiska/prettytable/README.md

 ### Contributing

+This project is under active development right now.
+Subsequent releases may not be compatible with older versions.
+Please do not use this package in a production environment.

 This project is inspired from the Python [prettytable](https://code.google.com/p/prettytable/) module.
 Contributions in form of bug reports or pull requests is encouraged from users.

 ### License